 according to the CFA:

-What low- and moderate-income people should pay for auto insurance, according to Federal Insurance Office’s new guidelines:2% of the median income in their zip code
+What the Federal Insurance Office has stated low- and moderate-income people should be paying for auto insurance:2% of the median income in their zip code

 Sources: Consumer Federation of America reports; Federal Insurance Office